gopala01/job-orchestrator/README.md

 # Distributed Job Orchestration System

 This repository implements a **distributed job orchestration system** with explicit job lifecycle management, retries, failure handling, and cooperative cancellation.

-The system is built on top of **FastAPI, Celery, Redis, and RabbitMQ**, and is designed to **separate control-plane logic from task execution**, mirroring production orchestration architectures.
+The system is built using **FastAPI, Celery, Redis, and RabbitMQ**, and is designed to **separate control-plane logic from task execution**, mirroring patterns used in production orchestration platforms.

 ---